alvarotrigo/fullPage.js/README.md

 - `controlArrows`: (default `true`) Determines whether to use control arrows for the slides to move right or left.

 - `verticalCentered`: (default `true`) Vertically centering of the content within sections.
-When set to `true`, your content will be wrapped by the plugin.
+When set to `true`, your content will be wrapped by the library.
 Consider using delegation or load your other scripts in the `afterRender` callback.

 - `scrollingSpeed`: (default `700`) Speed in milliseconds for the scrolling transitions.